Browser Games

 • Low system requirements and very accessible on browser

-• Familiar popular heroes that does the battling for you
+• Familiar popular heroes that do the battling for you

 • Decent graphics that looks good on your phone too